tavareshugo/slcu_r_course/module01_data_and_files/data_organisation.md

 > **Exercise**:
 >
+> A survey was done to determine the sex and weights of different animals occurring in different experimental plots.
+The experiment was repeated in two years.
+>
-> - Open the "dataset_messy.xls" spreadsheet located in the "data" directory
+> - The data for this survey is in the file "dataset_messy.xls" located in the "data" directory
-- Based on the principles outlined above, write down what problems you find with the dataset
+- Based on the principles outlined above, make a note of what data-formating problems you find with this dataset.
+>
-- Open discussion: what problems did you find?
-And how did you solve them?
+> Open discussion: what data-formating problems did you find?
+And how would you solve them?

 ## Data Organisation: formatting problems